 Offer training to develop and improve skills to make the employee feel more involved and committed to the company.
 Career advancement opportunities was the second most important factor in employee retention.
 This vote of confidence not only improves employee morale but their performance as well, a win-win for both sides.

 Feeling like they are valued as a human being is a much more important factor to employees than many managers understand.
 No one likes to be treated like a number but it’s easy to ignore the human side of the staff when juggling multiple requests, needs and skill levels.
-Take the time to get to know your employee to help them feel like they matter.
+Take the time to get to know your employees to help them feel like they matter.
 Everyone wants to feel like they matter.

 Even taking a few minutes to ask how their day is going and taking the time to listen can make a difference.
 It may not be possible to get to know everyone, depending on the size of the staff.
 But the more each person feels cared about, the harder they work.
 The adage that people do business with people they know, like and trust applies to employees as well.
 They want to work for people who know who they are, like them and have proven to be trustworthy.